Livable City’s Greenway Initiative

 - Creating a continuous bikeway along the water side of the Embarcadero, and creating new public spaces along the water on what are now parking lots.
 (Livable City worked with designer Carrie Nielson on her Embikeadero Proposal.

 - Prevent the Port of San Francisco from turning the waterfront plaza behind the Ferry Building into a parking lot, and instead create a set of world-class public places around the Ferry Building.

 - Transform the little-used, four-lane Terry Francois Boulevard into a waterfront promenade and bicycle path.

 - Complete Cargo Way’s transformation into a green boulevard with a separated bicycle path.
 Livable City worked with the Port and the Redevelopment Agency to craft the the Cargo Way conceptual plan (Final Report [PDF]).

 Burnham’s Plan for San Francisco

 The last comprehensive plan San Francisco had for a greenway network was over a hundred years ago, when architect Daniel Burnham proposed a greenway network as part of his comprehensive plan for San Francisco.

-Livable City's Greeway Network proposal seeks to capture the spirit of the Burnham Plan by connecting the city's parks through reclaiming utility easements and street and freeway rights-of-way as public spaces, and by transforming the city streets into a pedestrian-oriented network of boulevards and green neighborhod streets.
+Livable City’s Greenway Network proposal seeks to capture the spirit of the Burnham Plan by connecting the city’s parks through reclaiming utility easements and street and freeway rights-of-way as public spaces, and by transforming the city streets into a pedestrian-oriented network of boulevards and green neighborhood streets.